Automattic/jetpack/README.md

 ### Running

-In the commandline, type `$(npm bin)/grunt --verbose`.
+In the commandline, type `npm run build`.
 This will clean up, polish, and generate the following:

 - A folder called `svg-min`.
 This folder contains minimized SVGs of every Social Logo.
 These SVGs can be dragged directly into Sketch for mockups.
 - A folder called `svg-sprite`.
 This folder contains a single SVG sprite called `social-logos.svg`, which can be referenced using `use`.
 But this doesn't work in IE at all yet, eventually it will work in Edge and newer.
-- A folder called `react`.
-This folder contains a social-logo component for use in React based environment.
 - A folder called `icon-font`.
 This folder contains different icon font files and css files.
 - A folder called `build`.
-This folder contains the minified component that will be exported to npm
+This folder contains the minified component and example that will be exported to npm

 Do remember to update the React components where they are used, when you add a new icon.

 ### Publishing to NPM

 - Follow install instructions
-- Run `$(npm bin)/grunt --verbose`
 - Check in changes if any and follow PR process.
 - Bump package version in package.json to the next desired version and add an alpha postfix `1.1.0-alpha.1`
 - While testing changes publish using the next tag `npm publish --tag next`